marbaque/a-theme-for-nina/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see http://www.gnu.org/licenses/gpl-2.0.html.
+You should have received a copy of the GNU General Public License along with this program; if not, write to mbadilla@uned.ac.cr.

+== Credits ==

 White Nina WordPress Theme is derived from Underscores WordPress Theme, Copyright 2013 Automattic, Inc.
 Underscores WordPress Theme is distributed under the terms of the GNU GPL